Generations

 Goldendoodles are very intelligent and an obedient family companion.
 They are everybody's friend and devoted to their family.
 They are friendly towards children, other dogs and pets, and easy with strangers.
 They are social dogs, happiest when with people.
 Goldendoodles are likely to get into mischief and develop behavior problems if they spend most of their lives alone.
 Their intelligence, eagerness to please, and love of learning make them very easy to train.

 The Goldendoodles ancestry along both parent lines is as hunters and water dogs.
 The physical appearance of the Goldendoodle runs anywhere from a shaggy-looking retriever to a relaxed-curl poodle, but usually it falls somewhere in between.
 The length when left unclipped grows to about 4-8 inches.
-The color of the coat can be cream, red, white, gold, apricot, chocolate and black.
+The color of the coat can be cream, red, white, gold, apricot, chocolate, black, parti or merle.
 This color variation is because of the genetics in the Poodle and the Golden Retriever.

 Finnegan - F1 Miniature